 1 Thessalonians 5:21 (KJV)

-Our website title is about the wildland fire that myself and others eye-witnessed on the weekend of June 28-30, 2013.
-The revelations portion of our website title concerns the continual journey of documentation, including accounts of those who were there (e.g. local citizens, wildland and municipal firefighters, etc.) Others on this path choose to focus on the first two days before the fatalities occurred on the afternoon of Sunday, June 30, 2013.
+Our website title is about the wildland fire on the weekend of June 28-30, 2013.
+The revelations portion of my website title concerns the continual journey of documentation, including accounts of those who were there (e.g. local citizens, wildland and municipal firefighters, etc.) Others on this path choose to focus on the first two days before the fatalities occurred on the afternoon of Sunday, June 30, 2013.
 Whereas, we focus on the crucial fatality day, particularly during the afternoon.
 Early on, during the alleged "factual" investigation, these "people of authority" used nefarious methods in order to try to divert attention away from what we experienced, documented, and recorded.
 For example, telling us that we never saw or photographed certain persons or event when, in fact, we did.
 The alleged "investigators" used others of the same ilk to attempt to manipulate the truth of what occurred on June 30, 2013.

 Brian Lauber IMG-1334 (June 30, 2013 – 4:29 PM) SAIT-SAIR

 Accepting that wildland firefighting is inherently dangerous, our mission is to promote “complete” lessons learned in the wildland fire service, a quasi-military endeavor, by promoting the sacred responsibility of all supervisors as fire service warriors, to ensure the safety and welfare of those they supervise.
 This is realized by focusing on sound leadership; considering human factors, human errors, and human failures;the Normalization of Deviance; Swiss Cheese Model; and High Reliability Organizations.